Anannyap7/Google-Stock-Price-Prediction/README.md

 # Google-Stock-Price-Prediction
-Google Stock Price Prediction using RNN
+Google Stock Price Prediction using RNN and LSTM